matloff/TidyverseSkeptic/README.md

 * Tidy's abstractness is due to the philosophy of functional programming (FP).
 The latter is popular with many sophisticated computer scientists, but is difficult even for computer science students.
-Tidy is thus unsuited for nonprogrammer students of R.  ( Actually, base-R has a rich set of its own FP functions, but my point applies to them as well; they are not appropriate at the start of the R learning process.)
+Tidy is thus unsuited as the initial basis of instruction for nonprogrammer students of R.  FP should be limited and brought in gradually.
+The same statement applies to base-R's own FP functions.

 * The FP philosophy replaces straightforward loops with abstract use of functions.
 Since functions are the most difficult aspect for noncoder